berto/berto.com/contracts/index.md

 **THEY’RE GOING TO DROP THE MOST IMPORTANT AGREEMENT OF THE 20TH CENTURY.**

-Only in Europe people treat agreements and notary scts like they are sacred.
+Only in Europe people treat agreements and notary acts like they are sacred.
 Let’s not forget we once said the same about the European Union, that it was “the greatest invention of the 20th century”.

 A contract is great, sure.
 The EU and NATO are among the best agreements ever made.
 Words matter.
 But practice always matters more.
-Everyday benefits.
+The best agreement will always be worse than the best challenge achieved.
+And the 2nd best.
+And the 3rd, 4th..
 Relying on a piece of paper is a risky business, especially when that piece of paper turned 75 last year.
 There are plenty of things more important.

 **AIRPLANES.
-TV'S. PENICILIN.
+TVS.
+PENICILIN.
 NUCLEAR ENERGY.
 COMPUTERS & SEMICONDUCTORS.
-ROCKETSHIPS & MOON LANDERS.
+ROCKETSHIPS & LANDING ON THE MOON.
+WINNING WW2.
 THE INTERNET.**

 Europe is wrong.